amintum/BestGSI-Core/README.md

 *   **Dynamic System Update (DSU) Ready:** Fully compatible with Android's DSU feature.
 You can easily boot this image alongside your host OS for safe, seamless testing.
 *   **Modern Android Base:** Built on Android 16 with Material You theming support.

----

-## 📸 Screenshots

-Here is a look at BestGSI-Core in action.

 ## 📸 Screenshots

 Here is a look at BestGSI-Core in action.